-We first saw these boy when we were unable to get into a sold-out Johnny Cash show at SXSW in 1994, so we walked across the street, and voila!!
-We were hooked on their country-inflected rock hybrid.
+In 1994, we were unable to, legitimately or not, get into see the Johnny Cash show at SXSW, so we walked across the street to another bar to drown our sorrows, and, as fate would have it, the Grievous Angels were playing.
+We were instantly hooked on their country-inflected rock hybrid.
 Big, fuzzy, indie rock guitars filtered through an unashamed love of Gram Parsons and the Man in Black.

 Sadly, the band broke up in 2000 due to overall lack of interest on the part of the music buying public.
-Yet Sting continues to make a living -- there is no justice.
+Yet the Eagles continues to make a living -- there is no justice.

 Back in their day, no one knew what to call what the Grievous Angels were doing, how to write about it, and, horror of horrors, where to file it in the record store, college radio station library or indie fanzine reviews.
 The perils of the pigeonhole.
 The perils of creating music that won't fit neatly into distinct categories.
 The perils of being a wee bit ahead of the times.